dimapaloskin/detect-file-type/README.md

 params:
 - `type` - signature type, mostly it's the same as param 'ext'
 - `ext` - file extension
+- `iana` - optional iana registered mime type - will be added when actual used mime differs from iana, or when the old mime type we used was wrong
 - `mime` - mime type of file
 - `rules` - list of rules for detecting